huggingface/transformers/docs/source/en/generation_strategies.md

 1. Set the `dola_layers` argument, which can be either a string or a list of integers.
     - If set to a string, it can be one of `low`, `high`.
     - If set to a list of integers, it should be a list of layer indices between 0 and the total number of layers in the model.
 The 0-th layer is word embedding, and the 1st layer is the first transformer layer, and so on.
-2. Set `repetition_penalty = 1.2` is required to reduce repetition in DoLa decoding.
+2. Set `repetition_penalty = 1.2` is suggested to reduce repetition in DoLa decoding.

 See the following examples for DoLa decoding with the 32-layer LLaMA-7B model.